section-engineering-education/engineering-education/content/articles/android-autologout-kotlin/index.md

 Read more about the Handler class [here](https://developer.android.com/reference/android/os/Handler#createAsync(android.os.Looper,%20android.os.Handler.Callback)).

 ### Creating the app
-Now that we have looked at the theory and what we will be using in our article, we will then go ahead to create our application.
-Choose the *Empty Activity* option, set your preferred name(I called mine **AutoLogout**), choose the language as Kotlin, and then Finish.
+Now that we have looked at the theory and what we will be using in our article, we will go ahead to create our application.
+Choose the *Empty Activity* option, set your preferred name (I called mine **AutoLogout**), choose the language as Kotlin, and then Finish.

 #### Modifying the MainActivity.kt file
 Copy and paste the following code to your *MainActivity.kt* file after your package name declaration.